iesahin/xvc/book/src/ref/xvc-pipeline-import.md

 Usage: xvc pipeline import [OPTIONS]

 Options:
-  -n, --name <NAME>      Name of the pipeline to import.
+  -p, --pipeline-name <PIPELINE_NAME>  Name of the pipeline to import.
 If not set, the name from the file is used
       --file <FILE>                    File to read the pipeline.
 Use stdin if not specified --format <FORMAT>                Input format.
 One of json or yaml.
 If not set, the format is guessed from the file extension.
 If the file extension is not set, json is used as default
       --overwrite                      Overwrite the pipeline even if the name already exists -h, --help                           Print help

 ```